Ivo-Balbaert/The_Way_to_Jai/book/4_More_info_about_the_compiler.md

 Running linker: … (abbreviated)_
 ```
 ## 4.9 The Preload module
-The **Preload** module is implicitly loaded whenever the Jai compiler is started, so it doesn’t need to be imported.
+We already talked about the Basic module, which is necessary for printing.
+But there is also a **Preload** module, which is even more fundamental and is implicitly loaded whenever the Jai compiler is started, so it doesn’t need to be imported.
 It contains definitions the compiler needs in order to compile user source code.

 It contains enums for the Operating_System, the _Type_Info_ definitions, the definitions for _Allocator, Logger, Stack trace, Context, Temporary Storage, Source Code location, Array_View and Resizable_Array_.
 It also contains low-level functions or **intrinsics** which closely mimic corresponding C functions, like the following.

    	memcpy :: (dest: *void, source: *void, count: s64) #intrinsic;